-Royal River Permaculture is about culture design to scale.
-We work with creative and collaborative processes to facilitate learning and create change that honors people, place, and process.
-The principles we use to intervene in a system whether it is an individual, a family, an organization, or a collaborative project, are based on bio-mimicry, nature’s design and systems thinking.
-We operate from an ethical framework informed by permaculture that holds care for Earth, care of people, sharing of surpluses and awareness of limitation equally important.
+We work with creative and collaborative processes to facilitate learning and systems change.
+We work with individuals, families, organizations, and coalitions.
+Our methods are based on ecological principles and systems thinking.
+We operate from an ethical framework informed by permaculture that holds care for Earth, care of people, sharing of surpluses and awareness of limitation are equally important.

 Rachel Lyn Rumson, Activator & Arranger